etho201/containers/ansible-vpn/README.md

     ```
 2. Exec into the container using `ash` or `sh`:
     ```
-    docker exec -it vpn1 sh
+    docker exec -it ansible-vpn sh
     ```
 ---